-Grégoire is laureate 2016 of the Banque Populaire Foundation and was recently nominated as professor of Composition, Orchestration, and Electronic music at the Avignon Conservatory of Music.
-He will be professor of Composition, Orchestration and Harmony at the Annecy Conservatory of Music for the 2017/2018 academic year.
+Grégoire is laureate 2016 of the Banque Populaire Foundation and was recently nominated as professor of Composition, Orchestration, and music theory at the Avignon Conservatory of Music.
+He was professor at the Annecy Conservatory of Music for the 2017/2018 academic year.
 He is organist at the Aix-en-Provence Cathedral since March 2018.
 In 2020 he won 1st Prize in the Composition Contest of the Cathedral of Vienna (Austria), and recorded his 1st album, as composer and organist : The Sacraments.
 In 2021, the vocal ensemble Dulci Jubilo (conductor Christopher Gibert) with Thomas Ospital at the organ, recorded a monograph focused on Gregoire’s vocal pieces.
 The Academy of the Beaux-Arts awarded him, this year, an incentive prize for musical composition.

 He is currently fulfilling several commissions for new compositions and continues to give recitals both in France and abroad.